TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 When we meet her parents in the Chamber of Loss, bound by chains we understand what Shar did with her mark on Shadowheart.
 The wound that would not heal, that would cause her pain from time to time is her bond to her parents.
 When they are tortured she is as well.

-Arnell Hallowleaf and Emmeline Hallowleaf have been bound by chains the depths of the Sharran temple, since Shadowhearts abduction, which was more than forty years ago.
+Arnell Hallowleaf and Emmeline Hallowleaf have been bound by chains in the depths of the Sharran temple, since Shadowhearts abduction, which was more than forty years ago.
 They held on in hopes of seeing their daughter Jenevelle return.
-Yes, Shadowhearts true name is Jenevelle Hallowleaf.
+Yes, Shadowheart's true name is Jenevelle Hallowleaf.
 When we want to free them Shar comes to gloat:

 > It is not over.
 You see?
 It matters not if you raze this place, if you slay every one of your brothers and sisters.
 That was never where my power resided.
 Every time you try to step away from me, every time you try to reach for Selune, my hold on you bites deeper.
 If you had learned, if you had obeyed, there would be no pain.
 But you struggle on.
 You make things worse for yourself.
 And for them.

-Shadowheart had enough, it is time to free her parents, Share be damned, but her father interjects:
+Shadowheart had enough, it is time to free her parents, Shar be damned, but her father interjects:

 > You cannot.
 We are still bound to you.
 You cannot both free us and free yourself from her curse.
 The Moonmaiden needs you more than she needs us.
 You are the future - you must return to the fold.
 We are the past.
 And our duty is almost done.
 Shar will never admit defeat - not until she has stolen one last thing from you.
 We cannot allow your future to be her last prize - not after all your mother and I have endured to see